EVmo to File for Automatic 15-Day Extension for its 2022 Form 10-K

-/EIN News/ -- LOS ANGELES, March 31, 2023 (GLOBE NEWSWIRE) -- EVmo, Inc. (OTC: YAYO), a leading provider of rental vehicles to the rideshare and delivery gig economy industry, announced it will file a Form 12b-25 Notification of Late Filing with the Securities and Exchange Commission later today.
+LOS ANGELES, March 31, 2023 (GLOBE NEWSWIRE) -- EVmo, Inc. YAYO, a leading provider of rental vehicles to the rideshare and delivery gig economy industry, announced it will file a Form 12b-25 Notification of Late Filing with the Securities and Exchange Commission later today.
 Form 12b-25 provides an automatic 15-day extension.
 EVmo requires additional time to complete its financial close process and expects to file its Form 10-K on or before April 15th, 2023.
 The company will hold a conference call for investors in conjunction with the filing.

 About EVmo, Inc.